The rollout of fifth generation (5G) mobile technology is causing a stir across Switzerland.

 A group of scientists claim the radiation emitted from mobile transmitters may increase cancer risk, cellular stress, harmful free radicals, genetic damage, learning and memory deficits and neurological disorders in humans.
-A report published late last year contains evidence that male rats exposed to high levels of radio frequency radiation, like that used in 2G and 3G cell phones, developed cancerous heart tumors.
+A report published late last year contains evidence that suggests male rats exposed to high levels of radio frequency radiation, like that used in 2G and 3G cell phones, developed cancerous heart tumors.
 The report also contained some evidence of tumors in the brain and adrenal gland of exposed male rats.
 One challenge researchers face is that it may take decades of exposure for cancers and other other effects to appear in humans.

 Other Swiss cantons are following the developments in Vaud.
 A similar parliamentary motion has been put forward in Geneva and the parliament of Valais will discuss the issue when it next sits.

 In February 2019, Switzerland’s Federal Communications Commission awarded 5G mobile radio frequencies to Salt, Sunrise and Swisscom, netting around CHF 380 million.
 The first 5G devices are expected to appear in Switzerland before the end of the year.